andreazajicova/Things-I-have-learned-and-want-to-remember-for-reference./README.md

 # Things-I-have-learned-and-want-to-remember-for-reference.
 I will try to keep a log of things I have learned and want to use for reference in the future.
+I learn the best by hearing about it, researching about it, testing it in action and writing about it/sharing it with others.

 # Week 1 Introduction